 The invention of the internet removed pretty much every reason you had to ever leave the house.
 With a connection to the web, you can socialize, work and be entertained.
 But you can also shop, replacing a trip to the store with a trip to your door.
 Not only has e-commerce changed how we buy things, it’s also expanded what we shop for in the first place.
-Below are the Boston companies using the internet to drive sales and get people what they need.
+Below are the Boston e-commerce companies using the internet to drive sales and get people what they need.

 BookBub is the daily email that avid readers will look forward to opening.
 Based on a user’s selected interests, BookBub sends new deals and discounts on suggested ebooks right to their inbox.
 Headquartered in Cambridge, BookBub doesn’t just help out readers, it provides authors and publishers with an outlet for finding new fans and driving sales.